OpenClimateScience/Core-Competencies/ScienceCore-Competencies.md

 Broadly, there are two kinds of documentation: in-line documentation (code comments) and external documentation.
 In-line comments should serve to document “interfaces and reasons” (Wilson et al. 2014): clarifying why a line of code was included, where a seemingly arbitrary number comes from, or how a function ought to be used.
 In-line comments should not be used to provide a plain-language description of an otherwise obvious operation in your code, such as “adding variable1 and variable2 together,” although “total transpiration is the sum of nighttime and daytime transpiration” might be useful commentary.

+At a minimum, your software should have a README (Turing Way Community 2023) that describes:

+- The name and the aims of your project.
+What is the purpose of the software and why might it be useful?
+- How to install the software.
+- How to run the software for basic use cases; ideally, this would include diagnostic tests (CC4.6) to verify the software has been installed correctly and runs as expected.
+- Acknowledgment of funding sources and collaborators.

 ### CC4.4 - Software Releases and Versioning